sudo87/iob-tt-rates/README.md

 ## How It Works

-1. A GitHub Actions workflow runs daily at 10:00 AM IST
+1. A GitHub Actions workflow runs on weekdays at 10:00 AM IST
 2. The script uses Selenium to open the IOB forex rates page in a headless browser
 3. It extracts the USD exchange rates from the page
 4. The data is appended to a CSV file with a timestamp